Abhiram1106/SmartCare-Plus/README.md

 - ✅ Real passkey validation (no hardcoded values)
 - ✅ Professional payment gateway UI

-### Bug Fixes
+### Security & Bug Fixes
+- ✅ **Appointment-Based Chat Security**: Patients can only message doctors they have appointments with
+- ✅ Fixed cross-account messaging consistency issues
+- ✅ Enhanced authentication guards for all chat components
 - ✅ Fixed "appointment not found" error in payment gateway
 - ✅ Fixed consultation fee not displaying in booking and payments
-- ✅ Fixed white screen issue in book appointment page
+- ✅ Fixed white screen issues in booking and chat components
-- ✅ Updated appointment routes to populate consultationFee

-### Documentation
+### Documentation & Testing
+- ✅ **Performance Documentation**: Comprehensive optimization guide created
-- ✅ Complete implementation guides
+- ✅ Complete implementation guides and testing procedures
-- ✅ Testing procedures documented
-- ✅ User passkeys logged for reference
+- ✅ User credentials and passkeys documented for all 157 users
-- ✅ API endpoint documentation
+- ✅ API endpoint documentation with Socket.io events